Surgery Partners, Inc. to Present at Upcoming Investor Conferences

-BRENTWOOD, Tenn., May 10, 2021 (GLOBE NEWSWIRE) -- Surgery Partners, Inc. (NASDAQ:SGRY) ("Surgery Partners" or the "Company"), a leading provider of surgical services, today announced that Eric Evans, Chief Executive Officer and Tom Cowhey, Chief Financial Officer will meet with investors at the following conferences:
+BRENTWOOD, Tenn., May 10, 2021 (GLOBE NEWSWIRE) -- Surgery Partners, Inc. (SGRY, Financial) ("Surgery Partners" or the "Company"), a leading provider of surgical services, today announced that Eric Evans, Chief Executive Officer and Tom Cowhey, Chief Financial Officer will meet with investors at the following conferences:

 2021 Bank of America Merrill Lynch Healthcare Conference